Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Notation and Assumptions

 To estimate $\Delta$, we consider a scenario with two sources of available information: a sample of $n$ individuals from the target population who participate in a trial (i.e., one of the ACTG trials), and a cohort of $m$ individuals (i.e., the CNICS or WIHS study) randomly drawn from the target population.
 While the cohort is assumed to be representative of the target population, the trial participants often differ from the non-randomized individuals in important ways.
 We further assume the knowledge of the size of the actual population from which the cohort participants are sampled, which is sufficient for estimating parameters in the sampling score model.
 We do not require that the trial participants are nested in the cohort sample; this is a practical consideration because individual identifiers are frequently unavailable.

 Throughout we make the Stable Unit Treatment Value Assumption (SUTVA), which implies treatment variation irrelevance and no interference.
-The assumption of treatment variation irrelevance holds if the same version of treatment could be provided to all trial participants and (potentially) non-participants in the target population, or, if differences among versions of treatment (such as delivery mechanism) are irrelevant to the outcome of interest \citep{vanderweele2009further}.
+The assumption of treatment variation irrelevance holds if the same version of treatment could be provided to all trial participants and (potentially) non-participants in the target population, or if differences among versions of treatment (such as delivery mechanism) are irrelevant to the outcome of interest \citep{vanderweele2009further}.
 This assumption may be invalid, for example, when the treatment administration in the trial is accompanied by adherence counseling, while such counseling is absent when treatment is provided to the non-randomized participants.
 The absence of interference means that the potential outcome of each individual does not depend on the treatment received by others \citep{hudgens2008toward}.
-This assumption may be questionable, for example, in a vaccine trial, where the vaccination status of one individual may affect whether another individual develops flu due to herd immunity. {Finally, we assume the absence of noncompliance, and refer to \citet{rudolph2017robust} and \citet{lu2019generalizing} for definition of alternative population estimands and generalization strategies in the presence of noncompliance.}
+This assumption may be questionable, for example, in a vaccine trial, where the vaccination status of one individual may affect whether another individual develops flu due to herd immunity.